Riding the Trend or Protecting Profits | NexTier Oilfield Solutions Inc. (NEX)

-NexTier Oilfield Solutions Inc. (NYSE:NEX) went down by -6.40% from its latest closing price compared to the recent 1-year high of $5.00.
-The company’s stock price has collected 12.77% of gains in the last five trading sessions.
+NexTier Oilfield Solutions Inc. (NYSE:NEX) went up by 14.67% from its latest closing price compared to the recent 1-year high of $5.14.
+The company’s stock price has collected 19.35% of gains in the last five trading sessions.
 Press Release reported on 02/15/21 that NexTier Announces Fourth Quarter 2020 Financial and Operational Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.